jing-xuan/abstractabstractabstract/README.md

 STATE -> a struct which contains: 1.
 CESK* of the current state, 2. the prev state 3. the possible next states

 At each PC, create a state which stores the current CESK*, and do a step to the next instruction.

+To make life easier, let's not restrict ourselves to using a set number of registers etc.